 So I basically found this mechanic because Charlie’s girlfriend’s mother has a house somewhere around that island.
 So I basically found this mechanic who she had used the only mechanic on the island, super honest.
 Basically, he put in a new part for my car looked it over.
 He said, there’s something wrong with your tyre.
 And I was like, ‘Whoa,’ and he and he literally showed me this tire after I’d got it repaired.
 And it was absolutely it was shredded in the middle of it, the wall is broken in the middle of this tyre.

 Nathaniel Schooler 30:27

 And when you rolled it down the road it was going donk donk donk like this.
 And I don’t actually know when that happened.
 I think it was sometimes just before I got on the ferry basically to get over here.
 So I didn’t go fast.
 Yeah, but it was just like, so I got that fixed.
 And now my car’s running sweet.
 And today I’ve just been spending a little time trying to find an adapter for my webcam because it’s a USB 3.1 and not USB because I stupidly bought it without checking the configurations so.

 Steven Dickens 31:01

-As we start to think about wrapping this up, tell us a little bit about, you’ve given us a really great perspective.
-I don’t think anybody gets to do those kind of road trips, you’ve embraced COVID, and kind of what that’s done to your life and the transition.
+As we start to think about wrapping this up, tell us a little bit about it, you’ve given us a really great perspective.
+I don’t think anybody gets to do that kind of road trip, you’ve embraced COVID, and kind of what that’s done to your life and the transition.
 And you’ve decided, I’m just gonna get on the road, I’m gonna enjoy and embrace this experience.
-We’ve got a couple more minutes, give me a view of that’s been the last few months of your journey.
+We’ve got a couple more minutes, give me a view of what’s been the last few months of your journey.
 And you think that fits in the broader context of the life journey.

 Nathaniel Schooler 31:32